jojochun/e-commerce-back-end/README.md

 npm install dotenv
 ```

-5. Create the .env file and open the file:
+5. Create the .env file and open the file by typing:

 ```shell
 touch .env